Brigitte Steden

-Brigitte Gertrud Steden also known as Brigitte Potthoff and Brigitte Pickartz (16 March 1949 – 14 April 1999) was a badminton player from Germany.
+Brigitte Gertrud Steden (16 March 1949 – 14 April 1999), also known as Brigitte Potthoff and Brigitte Pickartz, was a badminton player from Germany.
 Brigitte won a bronze medal in 1972 Munich Olympics when Badminton was played as a demonstration sport.
 She also won medals at the European Championships and is a winner of several other international tournaments in Germany, Netherlands, France, Switzerland and Sweden.
 Her most notable achievements include runner-up performance at the 1975 All England Open.